 Established in 2009, the UNF Organic Garden began as a student initiative and was made possible by a generous donation from Bruce Ogier.
 What began with six raised beds next to the Wildlife Sanctuary has grew into fifteen over the spring of 2012.
-In the Fall of 2012, our little garden expanded into a diverse, half-acre production on the north side of campus.
+In the Fall of 2012, our little garden expanded into a diverse, one acre production on the north side of campus.

 Learn a New Skill, Save Money, Boost Your Resume, Get Exercise!

 We are always looking for those interested in learning about gardening while lending a hand to help us grow.
 All volunteers receive free organic vegetables!
 For more information about volunteering please e-mail Kevin Anderson at email@example.com

 The Ogier Gardens staff invites you to take part in our "growing" project.
 Campus clubs, organizations and groups can "Adopt a Bed" and grow their own vegetables!

 Space in the garden is limited so we are accepting only the most dedicated assistants.

 Join UNF's Organic Gardening Club known as the Organic Project!
 Members receive hands-on experience in gardening, construction, marketing and promotion.
 Contact Kevin Anderson at firstname.lastname@example.org for more information!

 Copyright © 2014 University of North Florida1 UNF Drive | Jacksonville, FL 32224 | Phone: (904) 620-1000